Dutch oven: Outdoor cooking

 Traditional "camping Dutch ovens," also known as lipped cast-iron Dutch ovens, are particularly effective as baking ovens over outdoor open fires.
 Smaller interchangeable cooking inserts can be placed inside the oven to cook individual batches or dishes.
 Additionally, Dutch ovens' ability to simultaneously provide and retain conductive energy can be leveraged by directly stacking them over the open fire, permitting transfer of heat energy between and among each other.

 Baking

 Dutch ovens are known to be particularly useful in the baking of breads best produced at high temperatures and high, consistent humidity. Аs heated steam escapes the dough, the oven's heavy lid prevents the vapor from escaping, providing a consistent, somewhat pressurized humid environment inside the oven.
 This humidity in turn provides essential convection transfer, encouraging a crispy, darker crust which is highly desirable for some breads including sourdoughs, ciabattas, sweet French bread, and Dutch crunch.

 Dutch ovens also hold significantly more energy density than most cooking tools, such as traditional sauce pans or stock pots.
-The oven's ability to retain energy while providing a consistent conductive transfer to the dough permits a desired carbonization nearly impossible from thinner, less energy dense materials.
+The oven's ability to retain energy while providing consistent conductive transfer to the dough permits a desired caramelization nearly impossible from thinner, less energy-dense materials.